The wired network in Temple's residence halls provide access to Temple resources and the internet.

 - WiFi enabled device

-- Mac OS X 10.13 or later (High Sierra or Mojave) recommended.
+- Mac OS X 10.14 or later (Mojave or Catalina) recommended.
 Also, run Mac OS System Updates so that your system is kept current.

 - An approved antivirus software application:

 - Windows users: Enable Windows Defender.
-Alternatively, you can also use: Norton, Symantec, McAfee or Sophos.
+Alternatively, you can also use the latest versions of: Norton (Internet Security, Security, Security with Backup), Symantec, McAfee or Sophos.

 - Mac users: Turn on your Mac firewall.